Request Free Trial

 Save the changes.
 And go to the product section to see whether the updated changes had applied to filters properly.
 It will be definitely applied.
 And if you need further modifications to the filter tags, you can edit them as described on STEP 6 above.

-step 7 saving tag updates
+Add filters on shopify step 7: saving tag updates

 Wrapping Up